enechange/EnergyDataSimulationChallenge/README.md

 Please create a web application to show house energy usages.

 1. Insert csv files into SQL database.
 (MySQL, postgreSQL, etc..)
 2. Load data from DB and show it on the web with a web framework.
-(Rails preffered)
+(Rails preferred)
 3. Show 1 or 2 types of charts of the data. (no more than 2 types)
 4. (Option) Deploy it to somewhere.
 (AWS, Heroku, your own server, etc...)

-We will see basic programming skill, data modeling and what to show.
+We will see basic programming skill, data modelling and what to show.
 We will **not** see web design skill.

 ### Input